Turns Out an Age-Old Investment Rule Is Just Plain Wrong

 It’s appropriate for you to ask someone if they are a fiduciary.
 It’s just as important to go beyond the answer to really explore what kind of person you’re dealing with.

-Fun fact: Yes, I know the Lions were not fun to watch last Sunday.
+Fun Fact: Yes, I know the Lions were not fun to watch last Sunday.
 But let’s remember that since 2004 five teams lost the first game of the season and went on to win the Super Bowl: New York Giants, Baltimore Ravens, New England Patriots, Los Angeles Rams, and Kansas City Chiefs.
 Now, let’s see how the next game goes.

 Tech Scams to Watch For